Vitols999/QMS-WIKI/DocGisItemsRte.md

 To check if autorouting is active or to activate it proceed as follows:

-1. Right click in a map view and select `Add route` from context menu.
+1. Right-click in a map view and select `Add route` from context menu.
 1. If the `A` icon in the toolbar is pressed, then autorouting is active.
 If not, press `A` to activate autorouting.
 1. Press twice `Esc` to leave the edit mode again.